Engineering Science (BS)

 The goals of the ESP are:

-- Ability to apply mathematics, science and engineering principles.
+(a) an ability to apply knowledge of mathematics, science, and engineering

-- Ability to design and conduct experiments, analyze and interpret data.
+(b) an ability to design and conduct experiments, as well as to analyze and interpret data

-- Ability to identify, formulate and solve engineering problems.
+(e) an ability to identify, formulate, and solve engineering problems

-- Understanding of professional and ethical responsibility.
+(f) an understanding of professional and ethical responsibility

-- The broad education necessary to understand the impact of engineering solutions in a global and societal context.
+(h) the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context

-- Recognition of the need for and an ability to engage in life-long learning.
+(i) a recognition of the need for, and an ability to engage in life-long learning

-- Ability to use the techniques, skills and modern engineering tools necessary for engineering practice
+(k) an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice

 Please see the University Catalog for more information and program requirements.